 Sensory attentional theories.
 These theories try to explain why patients with neglect are selectively aware of rightward stimuli and why neglect is more common and severe after right than left brain damage.
-Kinsbourne postulates that each hemisphere generates a vector of spatial attention directed toward contralateral space, and this attentional vector is inhibited by the opposite hemisphere (99).
-Support for this interhemispheric balance hypothesis comes from the application of transcranial magnetic stimulation to posterior parietal cortex in healthy individuals (48).
-Unilateral stimulation abolishes the detection of contralateral visual signals, regardless of which hemisphere is stimulated, whereas bilateral simultaneous transcranial magnetic stimulation to the parietal cortices is not associated with inattention to visual signals.
-Research on experimental neglect in cats suggests that the interhemispheric imbalance may be related to differential metabolic activity between the superior colliculi, which has been termed the Sprague effect (170).
+Kinsbourne postulated that each hemisphere generates a vector of spatial attention directed toward contralateral space, and this attentional vector is inhibited by the opposite hemisphere (102).
+Support for this interhemispheric balance hypothesis came from applying of transcranial magnetic stimulation to the posterior parietal cortex in healthy individuals (48).
+Unilateral stimulation abolished the detection of contralateral visual signals, regardless of which hemisphere was stimulated, whereas bilateral simultaneous transcranial magnetic stimulation to the parietal cortices did not lead to inattention to visual signals.
+Research on experimental neglect in cats suggests that the interhemispheric imbalance may be related to differential metabolic activity between the superior colliculi, which has been termed the Sprague effect (174).
 Additional support comes from fMRI examination in recovery from acute left neglect following right hemisphere lesion, which indicates relatively increased left hemisphere activity that gradually subsides as neglect improves (42).
 The left hemisphere's vector of spatial attention is powerfully directed, whereas the right hemisphere only produces a weak vector.
 As a consequence of this neural organization of spatially directed attention, after right brain damage, the left hemisphere's unfettered vector of attention is powerfully oriented to the right.
 Because the right hemisphere's intrinsic vector of attention is only weakly directed, after left brain damage, there is not a similar orientation bias to the left.
 Thus, right-sided neglect is less common and not as severe as left-sided neglect.

-Posner and colleagues propose that spatially directed attention involves elementary operations, such as "engage," "disengage," and "shift" (148).
-They reported that patients with right parietal damage are selectively impaired at disengaging attention from right-sided stimuli to shift toward and engage left-sided stimuli (150); this may account for some symptoms in neglect.
-However, some research suggests that voluntary exploration to the left may be intact in left neglect patients, as long as they can attend to closely spaced visual stimuli (114).
+Posner and colleagues proposed that spatially directed attention involves elementary operations, such as "engage," "disengage," and "shift" (152).
+They reported that patients with right parietal damage are selectively impaired at disengaging attention from right-sided stimuli to shift toward and engage left-sided stimuli (154); this may account for some symptoms in neglect.
+However, some research suggests that voluntary exploration to the left may be intact in left neglect patients, as long as they can attend to closely spaced visual stimuli (117).
 Instead, the impairment may result from overactive automatic engagement of right-sided stimuli.

 Distributed neural networks.
-The clinical observations that lesions to disparate cortical and subcortical structures produce neglect led Heilman and colleagues to propose that an anatomically distributed network mediates spatially directed attention (80; 212; 82).
-The limbic connections to the anterior cingulate may provide an anatomic basis for the abnormal alerting (210) or poor motivation in neglect patients.
-Mesulam also proposed a similar model, and suggested that different regions within a large-scale network implement different aspects of an individual's interaction with the spatial environment (131), thus emphasizing the interconnectivity of the different brain regions associated with neglect.
-Support for this model was found by a tract-based spatial statistics (TBSS) imaging evaluation of patients with post-stroke neglect (113).
+The clinical observations that lesions to disparate cortical and subcortical structures produce neglect led Heilman and colleagues to propose that an anatomically distributed network mediates spatially directed attention (81; 216; 83).
+The limbic connections to the anterior cingulate may provide an anatomic basis for the abnormal alerting (214) or poor motivation in neglect patients.
+Mesulam also proposed a similar model, and suggested that different regions within a large-scale network implement different aspects of an individual's interaction with the spatial environment (134), thus emphasizing the interconnectivity of the different brain regions associated with neglect.
+Support for this model was found by a tract-based spatial statistics imaging evaluation of patients with post-stroke neglect (116).
 In the subacute phase, neglect was associated primarily with reduced white matter integrity along the superior longitudinal fasciculus of the damaged hemisphere, which links intrahemispheric frontal and parietal cortical regions.
 In contrast, in the chronic phase, neglect was primarily associated with structural disruption of the posterior portion of the corpus callosum, which links interhemispheric posterior brain regions.
 Primate studies indicate that neurons within frontal and parietal cortices are selectively sensitive to stimuli encoded in distinct spatial reference frames (41).

 Spatial neglect most commonly follows acute focal unilateral brain injury and is, therefore, not specifically preventable.

-A number of studies have drawn attention to neglect-like phenomena that are associated with acutely acquired unilateral limb pain, most often following trauma to the limb.
-This distinct disorder, termed complex regional pain syndrome (CRPS), has been associated with reduced spontaneous movement of the limb and increased effort to move the limb, independent of the occurrence or severity of the pain itself (61; 62; 59).
-Further research has found that persons with CRPS involving 1 limb can demonstrate unilateral neglect specifically with regard to ones own body (and not always with respect to the painful limb), but not for other aspects of the environment (156).
-If a subcategory of unilateral neglect, termed somatospatial inattention, has been confirmed in CRPS, this may represent a form of pathological unilateral bodily neglect that somehow results as a reaction to injury to outside of the brain.
+Numerous studies have drawn attention to “neglect-like phenomena” that are associated with acutely acquired unilateral limb pain, most often following trauma to the limb.
+This distinct disorder, termed complex regional pain syndrome (CRPS), has been associated with reduced spontaneous movement of the limb and increased effort to move the limb, independent of the occurrence or severity of the pain itself (62; 63; 60).
+Further research has found that persons with CRPS involving 1 limb can demonstrate unilateral neglect specifically for one’s own body (and not always with respect to the painful limb), but not for other aspects of the environment (160).
+If a subcategory of unilateral neglect, termed somatospatial inattention, were confirmed in CRPS, this could represent a form of pathological unilateral bodily neglect that somehow results as a reaction to injury located outside of the brain.

 Several bedside tasks are used by neuropsychologists or other clinicians to detect neglect and assess its severity.
 These are simple enough for any clinician to perform.